-It doesn’t matter if you have a 4.0 GPA, a perfect 528 MCAT, and glowing letters of recommendation.
+It doesn’t matter if you have a 4.0 GPA, a perfect 528 MCAT score, and glowing letters of recommendation.
 A bad interview can make or break your entire application.

-Remember, interviews are one of the last obstacles standing between you and medical school acceptance, so it’s vital that you take the time to prepare adequately.
+Remember, interviews are one of the last obstacles standing between you and medical school acceptance, so it’s vital that you take the time to adequately prepare.

-For your medical school mock interview needs be sure to check out our interview preparation services.
+For your medical school mock interview, be sure to check out our interview preparation services.
 In a Med School Insiders mock interview, you’ll work with a former admissions committee physician.
-Together, our team has conducted thousands of interviews and we know the process inside and out.
+Together, our team has conducted thousands of interviews, and we know the process inside and out.

 5 | Following Bad Advice

-The last reason that premeds fail to get into medical school is that they listen to bad advice.
+The last reason premeds fail to get into medical school is they listen to bad advice.